Jalyx Hunt Explains How “Perfectionist” Vic Fangio Called Out the Eagles’ Defense for Allowing 22 Points in the Super Bowl

 “After we won the Super Bowl… we came in just for a team meeting [for] the parade… Vic goes over our checklist and says ‘this is unacceptable’, circles the second half.
 ‘Unacceptable, 22 points.’
 We won but… he wants perfection, through and through,” Hunt revealed on the Petetakes YouTube channel.

 Ahead of Super Bowl LIX, the Eagles’ social media team had Fangio respond to fan questions.
-The man’s no-nonsense personality shined through the content, as he routinely tossed cards featuring questions he didn’t want to answer on the ground.
+The man’s no-nonsense personality was visible through the segment, as he routinely tossed cards featuring questions he didn’t want to answer, on the ground.
 Despite this, he still peeled back the curtain for Philly’s fanbase.

 Fangio, who grew up in Dunmore, PA – roughly 130 miles north of Philadelphia – was a Philly sports fan in his youth.
 He said his favorite moments were seeing the Phillies win MLB’s World Series in 1980 and the 76ers win the NBA Finals in 1983.
 Fangio also listed Philadelphia, San Francisco, and Chicago as “good food” towns.
 He claimed Indianapolis’ food “sucked” because it was “too bland.”